-My expanded and annotated illustration project about the pubs and clubs of Northampton tayn I visited as a child growing up in the 1970s and 80s
+My expanded and annotated illustrative project about the pubs and clubs of Northampton tayn I visited as a child growing up in the 1970s and 80s

 I thought my childhood was pretty ordinary

-I was born in Northampton, at the Barratt Maternity Home, which opened in 1936 when the footwear entrepreneur William Barratt gave the hospital a generous donation.
-I grew up there in a council house during the 1970’s.
-I had two older siblings, loads of cousins and dozens of Aunties and Uncles.
-Plus the neighbours on our terraced avenue would become more Aunties and Uncles, as was the way back then, when the front doors were still unlocked and the road you lived on became an extended family.
+Born in Northampton, at the Barratt Maternity Home, which opened in 1936 when the footwear entrepreneur William Barratt gave the hospital a generous donation.
+I grew up there in a council house during the 1970s.
+With two older siblings, loads of cousins, and dozens of Aunties and Uncles.
+Plus the neighbors on our terraced avenue would become more Aunties and Uncles, as was the way back then when the front doors were still unlocked and the road you lived on became an extended family.
 Fond memories of the power cuts and everyone ending up in one house with the candles on the go and all playing games like the blitz without the bombs.
-We seemed to spend the whole of our summers sat on the steps outside our front doors while the mum’s took turns to make the pot’s of tea and pass around the biscuit tin (Auntie Rose always had the best biscuits).
+We seemed to spend the whole of our summers sat on the steps outside our front doors while the mum took turns to make the pot of tea and pass around the biscuit tin (Auntie Rose always had the best biscuits).